mumuhamm/SelectorTools/Readme.md

 ```

 You should create a new configuration file following the example [here](../master/Templates/config.kdlong) to have settings specific to you.
 Use the name config.<username>.

+NOTE: Everytime you run the code, you need to be in this CMS environment, that is, run ```cmsenv``` from the CMSSW_X_Y_Z/src directory where the package is installed.

 # Overview
 -----------